 Tourism industry

 An internship in the country's booming tourism industry will expose you to many facets of developing sustainable tourism.
 This is also a great way to exercise your affinity for traveling and exploring a different culture.
-Be warned that many of these internships are unpaid and will instead offer a substitute of providing room and board.
+Be warned that many of these internships are unpaid and will instead offer a substitute for room and board.
 You may want to double-check the reputation of any company before you sign an agreement.

 NGO internship opportunities